 Uterine fibroids are benign (non-cancerous) tumors that grow from the uterus.
 They can range in size from as small as a grape to as large as a cantaloupe.
-Approximately 20-40% of women over age 35 have fibroids, and African-American women are at a greater risk for developing them.
+Up to 40% of women over age 35 have fibroids, and African-American women are at a greater risk for developing them.
 Fibroids can result in pelvic pain or discomfort, urinary incontinence, frequent urination and heavy menstrual bleeding.
 The location and size of uterine fibroids can affect the severity of these symptoms and impact your quality of life.
 Fibroids are also hormonally sensitive, so the symptoms can be cyclical, just like with menstruation.

-Traditional Treatment Options

-If your fibroids are not causing pain or other symptoms, treatment may not be necessary.
+Traditional Treatment Options If your fibroids are not causing pain or other symptoms, treatment may not be necessary.
 Your OB/GYN might wish to monitor their growth during annual examinations.
 Hormone treatment medication is an option to relieve symptoms such as heavy menstrual bleeding and pelvic pressure, although medication cannot eliminate fibroids and often has side effects, such as weight gain, vaginal dryness and infertility.

 Surgery, in the form of hysterectomy (removal of the entire uterus) or myomectomy (removal of fibroids from within the uterus) are options that are used today.
 However, surgery is expensive, more invasive, requires a long and sometimes painful recovery and results in scarring.
 Myomectomy is the preferred treatment for women who wish to become pregnant.

+40%

+UP TO 40%

+of women over 35 have uterine fibroids.